Sri117/Reverse-Engineering-Writeups/Pecan2020+/d3cryptm3/readme.md

 ```
 Next, we need to execute the program, to do this, execute the following command: ```dc```.
 The program will start executing and you will see the following:

+*I've entered "somerandomgarbageinput" for the user input but this can be anything.*

 ![d3cryptm3](https://user-images.githubusercontent.com/45506405/96096997-09e12280-0f03-11eb-8507-60838281937c.png)

 Next, we need to view the values of the registers so we will execute the following command ```dr```: